justinmichaud/scala-monad-worksheets/PRESENTER.md

 # What is a Monad?
 (Presenter Notes)

-That depends who you ask.
-Answers range from "monads are like burritos[1]" to "monads are monoids in the category of endofunctors[2]".
+[show comic]

+I am going to show you a few examples of monads in scala.
+Don't worry about understanding everything now, you will have to play with the code yourself for this to make any sense.

+So what is a monad?

-For our purposes, a monad is a thing that has
+For our purposes, a monad is a thing that has two operators
-1) An operator that, for any type A, will wrap it.
-This is called point on the slide.
+1) Point, which can wrap up any type A
-2) An operator that acts like flatmap, allowing us to chain/compose together functions on our wrapped values
+2) Flatmap, which allows us to create pipelines of functions operating on our data

-Essentially, it allows us to augment a value by wrapping it up, while still allowing function composition to work as expected.
-This allows us to define "pipelines" for data to flow in, and to let a monad abstract away control flow.

-Keep map in the back of your mind.
-It is not part of the definition of a monad, but given a monad, you get map for free.
+THIS IS WHAT A MONAD IS!
+It is a way to abstract away control flow by making pipelines.
+If you find yourself with a bunch of nested conditions, or re-inventing some way to "chain" steps together, STOP AND USE A MONAD!

 What do Future, Option, and Try all have in common?
 The reason they "feel" similar is because they are all monads!

-Option abstracts away "nothingness"
-Try abstracts away exception handling
+Option abstracts away "nothingness".
+We only move on to the next step in the pipeline if we have "Some" Try abstracts away exception handling.
+We only move on to the next step in the pipeline if we did not throw.
-Future abstracts away when a computation is run
+Future abstracts away when a computation is run.
+We move on some time in the future.

-1:45
+Let's look at an example.

+1:10

 # Parsing JSON

 Your mission, should you choose to accept it, is to produce the title of the top post on reddit using monads.

+Failure is not an option (its a Try).

 First, let's make a request: